NikolayManzhos/EasyBind/README.md

 Bind your Presenters, Navigators, Layout with ease.

 Warning.
 Project in very early development stage.
-Api us subject to change.
+API is subject to change.
-See sample for usage example.
+Checkout sample for usage example.

 ## Gradle
 ```gradle